timescale/docs/timescaledb/how-to-guides/hypertables/about-hypertables.md

 src="https://s3.amazonaws.com/assets.timescale.com/docs/images/hypertable-time-space-partition.png"
 alt="A hypertable visualized as a rectangular plane carved into smaller rectangles, which are chunks.
 One dimension of the rectangular plane is time and the other is space.
 Data enters the hypertable and flows to a chunk based on its time and space values." />

-In a distributed hypertable, each hash bucket in the space dimension corresponds to a data node.
-One data node may hold many buckets, but each bucket may belong to only one node.
-In a non-distributed hypertable, buckets can map to different disks, for example by using tablespaces.

-#### Best practices for space partitioning
+### Best practices for space partitioning
-Space partitions are recommended for distributed hypertables, where they can balance inserts between data nodes.
-Without space partitioning, all data in the same time range would write to the same chunk on a single node.

-By default, TimescaleDB creates as many space partitions as there are data nodes.
-You can change this number, but having too many space partitions degrades performance.
-It increases planning time for some queries, and leads to poorer balancing when mapping items to partitions.

 Space partitioning is not usually recommended for non-distributed hypertables.
 It's only useful if you have multiple physical disks, each corresponding to a separate tablespace.
-Otherwise, you increase query planning complexity without increasing I/O performance.
+Each disk can then store some of the space partitions.
+If you partition by space without this setup, you increase query planning complexity without increasing I/O performance.

 <highlight type="note">
 A more recommended way to increase I/O performance is to use RAID (redundant